write-you-a-scheme-v2/scheme/docs/01_introduction.md

 `(let (x 42) x)` => `42`
 `(let (x 2 y 40) (+ x y))` => `42`
 **begin**
-`begin` is an important function.
-It takes 1 or more S-Expressions and evaluates them subsequently.
-This allows for one expression to modify the environment using `define`, then the next to take advantage of this.
+`begin` is an essential function for evaluating series of expressions.
+It takes 1 or more S-Expressions and evaluates them in order.
+This allows for one expression to modify the environment using `define`, then subsequent expressions can access the defined variable from the environment.
 Further, when running a Scheme script, the script is essentially wrapped in a single begin function.
+More on this when we go over [Eval.hs](../src/Eval.hs).
 `(begin (define x 413000) (define y (+ x 281)) (+ x y))` => `413281`
 **the rest...**
-Although Scheme is a minimal language, this list is not complete.
+Although Scheme is a minimal language, this list of functions is not complete.
 There are two files that contain the rest of the internally defined functions: special forms in [Eval.hs](../src/Eval.hs), and the primitives in [Prim.hs](src/Prim.hs).
-For a full Scheme specification, see [R5RS](sources/r5rs.pdf).
+For a full Scheme specification, see [R5RS](../sources/r5rs.pdf).
 It's not the most modern, but its complete enough to work.

 #### [Understanding Check]
 What form does Scheme use to represent data? what about code?